KrisztaT/bookswap/README.md

 Following the definition of the user stories, we utilise Trello as a project management tool to create task cards for the MVP and advanced user stories and a collection to the nice to haves.
 By adopting this approach, we will be able to efficiently monitor and oversee the development process.
 As the project progresses, each user story will be further broken down into actionable steps.
 It is important to note that changes are a natural part of the process, and as such, the Trello Board will be continuously refined to accommodate any modifications.

+## B - User stories updates

+Throughout the implementation process, user stories organically evolved in response to the emerging information and insights.
+As a result, the following modifications were  accepted and integrated into the application.

+10. As a **borrower**, I want to be able to search for books by title that are available for borrowing, allowing me to find books that match my interests.

+- Updated from available to all to account for scenarios in which a single listed book could potentially be borrowable in the future, even if it's not immediately accessible.
+This adjustment ensures that users are aware of the book's presence within the application, even when it's currently borrowed.
+    - As a **borrower**, I want to be able to search for books by title to borrow, allowing me to find books that match my interests.

+As a result of incorporating additional details into the listings, it became necessary to introduce two new user stories:

+15.b.
+As a **lender**, I want to edit the additional information such as location and condition for my listed books, so I can provide up-to-date extended information to borrowers.
+16.b As a **borrower**, I want to see extended information about the listed books (e.g., location, condition), so that I can find books more accurately and efficiently.

+Furthermore, two change requests were successfully executed:

+- The addition of a book to the listing now **only mandates the inclusion of the title, author, location and condition.** (CR1.)
+Beforehand the image Url, page and release year were also mandatory.
+    - The application operates as follows: When a user submits the Add Book to Swap Listing form, they input the book's information (where title and author are required only) along with listing particulars.
+If the database identifies a book with matching title and author, connected data is presented on the cards.
+However, if the book is new to the database, lenders can later add the details on the listed cards by editing other information (image url, page, release year).

+- Change the order of AddBook and LenderListing, incorporating a card at the forefront of LenderListing that **describe guidance on adding a book**, along with a direct link to the section.
+This was initiated with CR2., which was subsequently reverted in CR3., leading to the implementation of the CR4. solution.
+CR4. allows users to navigate to the add book form for easy access.

+Implemented user stories are available for reference on the Trello board.

 ## R5 - Wireframes

 [BookSwap wireframes plan](https://www.figma.com/file/mGdliIbudJmbZTl0WUdvfE/bookSwap?type=design&node-id=0%3A1&mode=design&t=oiaLIOWpWt9wgLaB-1)